 Sure, things did get all cold and gloomy in autumn, but that just meant it was time to buy an outfit with layers.
-And it’s not like Quinn had even bought any new dresses (that second-hand one didn't count) since coming to Morrowind so she needed to mix things up.
+And it’s not like Quinn had bought any new dresses (that second-hand one didn't count) since coming to Morrowind so she had to mix things up.
 Like always, fashion had a solution.
 She only needed a mantle to drape over her shoulders.
 That’d keep her warm and she was sure she could talk mom and dad into letting her buy a new dress (like actually new) for the Old Life Festival in a few months.

 But no one ever said choosing the right mantle would be easy.